 Build and Enhance Campus Facilities

-The University Commons opened in 2018 and has been bustling with students, faculty, staff, and visitors ever since.
-While much of the building is dedicated to dining services, the open floor plan and flexible seating areas keep groups gathered for hours to study, practice, plan, or socialize.
+The University Commons opened in 2018 and has been bustling with students, faculty, staff and visitors ever since.
+While much of the building is dedicated to dining services, the open floor plan and flexible seating areas allow groups to gather for hours to study, practice, plan or socialize.

-A comprehensive and fully integrated professional Student Advising Center represents a significant opportunity for Western New England University to enhance student success.
-Through a series of intentional and quality interactions, each undergraduate student will work with a team of advisors, including a faculty advisor, a peer advisor, a career advisor, and a professional advisor.
+Similarly, a comprehensive and fully integrated Student Advising Center represents a significant opportunity for Western New England University to enhance student success.
+Through our innovative model, a series of intentional and high-quality interactions provides each undergraduate student with an advising team consisting of a faculty, peer, career, and professional advisor.

 As a result of these partnerships, students can expect outcomes that include increased self-awareness, achievement of educational goals, and a focused plan for life after graduation.
-The Student Advising Center will function in a culture of collaboration with the Career Development Center, Study Abroad, Student Success, Student Disability Services, Counseling Services, and Athletics to ensure holistic student support and development.
+With the Student Advising Center, Career Development Center, and Academic Success Center situated next to each other, a pathway to success will emerge.
+These services will function in a culture of collaboration with Study Abroad, Student Disability Services, Counseling Services and Athletics to ensure holistic student support and development.